 Documentation goals

 The main goal of effective documentation is to ensure that developers and stakeholders are headed in the same direction to accomplish the objectives of the project.
-It helps you track activities related to the project, find out if time constraints are being met, monitor productivity and plan for the future.
-Helps every individual member involved to have complete knowledge of their responsibilities, have a clear idea of what is expected from them and how they need to manage their work.
+It helps to track activities related to the project, find out whether time constraints are being met, monitor productivity and plan.
+Document helps every team member that is involved in project development to have complete knowledge of their responsibilities, have a clear idea of what is expected from them and how they need to manage their work.

 Documentation development process